 – LangweileDich.net June 11, 2020

-This project was inspired by Cambridge University’s London Evolution Animation and this map of Barcelona.
+– Inspired by Cambridge University’s London Evolution Animation and this map of Barcelona

 3. Research Method

 Several hundred maps in the digital archives of the New York Public Library and Library of Congress were analyzed to assemble this film.
 About 25 of these maps were then selected, downloaded, merged, stretched, and warped in a single document to align with each other.
 This provided a consistent scale and allowed easier comparison of differences between maps of different date.
 As the source files were all in different colors, scales, and designs, we created a single base map with unified graphics.
 The redrawing not only permits correcting errors in less accurate old maps but also provides a graphic representation that is consistent over time.
 This coherence allows the rate and trends in urban growth to be read more easily and compared between eras.

 Or watch the video tutorial below of the workflow and software behind the animation

 4. Conclusions and Analysis

 This data visualization informs our analysis of the history of the New York City grid.
 This analysis reflects on the question: What can the built environment of Manhattan’s streets reflect about the evolving social and economic priorities of city planners and leaders?
 The long phases of urban growth and shifting transportation modes created distinctive road networks in Manhattan.
 The predominance of different forms of transport during each era also prompted changes to the location and dimensions of streets in response.
 Manhattan illustrates the evolution of these road networks over four centuries of near continuous growth.
 A plot can describe a street grid, as well as its builders’ story.
 This paper aims to tell this second plot, a story of urbanism.

 Click here to read the conclusions as part of a working paper